laxmipriya-345/AI-Powered-Personalized-Learning-Analytics-using-Tableau/README.md

 * Minimal variation was observed across age and gender groups.
 * Most students successfully passed, indicating effective adaptive learning support.

+---

 ## Conclusion

 The project demonstrates how AI-driven analytics and Tableau dashboards can transform educational data into actionable insights, helping educators improve personalized learning and decision-making.

+---

 ## How to Run

 1. Open the Tableau workbook (.twb/.twbx).
 2. Connect the dataset file (.csv/.xlsx).
-3. Refresh data source if needed.
+3. Refresh the data source if needed.
 4. Explore dashboards and visualizations interactively.

+---

 ## Future Enhancements